kboroz/MSFE_Capstone_Project/README.md

 Since temporal dislocations due to non-synchronous trading hours may bias short-horizon comovements, we will also investigate how correlations change as the differencing period increases, and whether correlations are higher during crises.
-Additionally, we extend our feature space by introducing the Minimum Covariance Determinant and similar methods (see Tumminello et al. 2010) and apply concepts based on Random Matrix Theory to robustify the estimation of the dependence structure against noise.
+Additionally, we extend our feature space by introducing variation of the Correlation Determinant (see Tumminello et al. 2010) to robustify the estimation of the dependence structure against noise.
 We are particularly interested in North–South differences across global markets and time zones.

 A corollary to the problem is the importance of diversification and hedging: if correlations within the portfolio increase meaningfully at longer time horizons or in stress regimes, daily correlation-based portfolios are not sufficiently diversified and may underperform when protection is needed.
-In addition to the above, we will implement clustering to separate assets by statistical behavior, and test whether we can produce a more stable allocation than other methods based on noisy covariance estimates.
+We hope to separate assets by statistical behavior, and test whether we can produce a more stable allocation than other methods based on noisy covariance estimates.
 Our project implementation will use publicly available historical market data.

-The end-to-end project (data collection, EDA, correlation estimation, asset clustering, comparison of portfolio construction methods) will be implemented in Python.
+The end-to-end project (data collection, EDA, correlation estimation, asset allocation, comparison of portfolio construction methods) will be implemented in Python.